atlassian/react-sweet-state/README.md

 [![CircleCI](https://circleci.com/gh/atlassian/react-sweet-state.svg?style=shield&circle-token=d3c768530427b29f35c0fe378d12fc2696badc1d)](https://circleci.com/gh/atlassian/react-sweet-state)
 [![codecov](https://codecov.io/gh/atlassian/react-sweet-state/branch/master/graph/badge.svg)](https://codecov.io/gh/atlassian/react-sweet-state)

-Taking the good parts of Redux and React Context to build a flexible, scalable and easy to use state management solution.
+The good parts of Redux and React Context in a flexible, scalable and easy to use state management solution

 ## Philosophy

-sweet-state is heavily inspired by Redux, the main difference is the lack of reducers.
-Instead of React Provider and Consumer, it provides `Container` and `Subscriber`, connected to the same instance of a Store (defined as actions and initial state), making its state (or part of it) and actions available via render-prop or hooks APIs.
+sweet-state is heavily inspired by Redux mixed with Context API concepts.
+It has render-prop components or hooks, connected to Store instances (defined as actions and initial state), receiving the Store state (or part of it) and the actions as a result.

 Each `Subscriber`, or `Hook`, is responsible to get the instantiated Store (creating a new one with `initialState` if necessary), allowing sharing state across you project extremely easy.